"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 In the Payment type label, select “Donation” from the drop-down.

-In the cancel URL field, you can enter any URL of your choice to send users to for engagements or other purposes.
+In the cancel URL field, you can enter any URL you send users to for engagements or other purposes.

 This is an opportunity to engage users who didn’t complete the donation and get them to take certain actions like joining your mailing list, visiting a blog post, following you on social media, taking a survey, getting feedback, etc.

-The conditional logic setting is not required here, since this is a simple donation form.
-Things are clearly laid out so we need to define what condition an element needs to show up.
+The conditional logic setting is not required here since this is a simple donation form.
+Things are clearly laid out, so we need to define an element’s condition.

 Step 6: Adding Your WPForms Donation Form to a Page

 Your WPForms donation form is ready, now the world is waiting to send you money.
-You need to make the donation form visible on your blog pages or post.
+You must make the donation form visible on your blog pages or post.

 How do you do that?